Welcome to Yoshi’s Home Page

 Please see my official publications page for a full list of publications.

-The Vietnam Flavour Physics Conference, which is normally run every three years, was held between 14 and 20 August 2022.
-This was the first time I chaired the conference, together with co-chair Nazila Mahmoud (Lyon, CERN), and I'm happy to say that it was a success — or at least no one has said to my face that it wasn't!
-We hope to be able to bring to you soon something interesting that has come out of the conference....
+The Vietnam Flavour Physics Conference, which is normally run every three years, was held between 17 and 23 August 2025.
+This was the second time I chaired the conference, together with co-chair Nazila Mahmoud (Lyon, CERN), and I really do think it is valuable to be able to record a snapshot, every three years, of Flavour Physics, from leptons to quarks and beyond.

 Selected Recent Activities